magolimbo/SanFranciscoProstitution.github.io/index.md

 Today, the situation has significantly improved.
 As evidenced by the histogram, since 2008 the trend has dropped dramatically, reaching **523 cases in 2017**, compared to the **1937 cases in 2003**, that is more than 5 reports per day.
 This drastic drop is due to changes in the law, in policing strategy, law enforcement’s increased focus on human trafficking and in the way sex work is viewed by the powers that be.

-What stands out is the temporary decrease in occurrences between 2004 and 2006, possibly linked to the major operation in 2005 involving 400 federal and state law enforcement officials who **dismantled 50 brothels** and other businesses in San Francisco and the Bay Area involved in the **trafficking of South Korean women forced into prostitution**
+What stands out is the temporary decrease in occurrences between 2004 and 2006, possibly linked to the major operation in 2005 involving 400 federal and state law enforcement officials who **dismantled 50 brothels** and other businesses in San Francisco and the Bay Area involved in the **trafficking of South Korean women forced into prostitution.**
 <!-- (read the article from the New York Times [here](https://www.nytimes.com/2005/07/02/us/agents-said-to-dismantle-a-korean-sex-ring.html)). -->

 It is also important to note that the number of reports classified as prostitution in this dataset likely includes cases of **loitering**, considered a crime by the California Penal Code until 2023 if associated with the intent to commit prostitution.
 Therefore, the number of actual prostitution cases is likely lower than what appears.